 Food and Nutrition

 This course helps students better understand the principles of nutrition.
 Students gain a basic knowledge of nutrition and good health.
 They study healthy preparation and care of food as well as food management.
 They also learn about the food science involved in the preparation process.
-(36 weeks) Facilitated by CVCS
+(36 weeks)

 Please note: some elective courses run half a year while others run an entire year.